ibm-messaging/mq-metric-samples/cmd/mq_aws/README.md

 Ensure that the ID running the queue manager has permission to access the programs and output files.

-The monitor always collects all of the available queue manager-wide metrics.
-It can also be configured to collect statistics for specific sets of queues.
-The sets of queues can be given either directly on the command line with the `-ibmmq.monitoredQueues` flag, or put into a separate file which is also named on the command line, with the `ibmmq.monitoredQueuesFile` flag.
-An example is included in the startup shell script.

-Note that **for now**, the queue patterns are expanded only at startup of the monitor program.
-If you want to change the patterns, or new queues are defined that match an existing pattern, the monitor must be restarted with a `STOP SERVICE` and `START SERVICE` pair of commands.

 There are a number of required parameters to configure the service, including the queue manager name, how to reach a database, and the frequency of reading the queue manager publications.
-Look at the mq_aws.sh script or config.go to see how to provide these parameters.
+Look at the mq_aws.sh script or the sample yaml file to see how to provide these parameters.

 For authentication, the
 program is expecting to pick up the keys from $HOME/.aws/credentials.
 That